laragento/laragento/README.md

     }
 },`

-Add the Provider to your app.php config:
+Add the Provider to your app.php config:<br>
 `Modules\BachmannkartenImport\Providers\MyModuleProvider::class,`

 The module is ready to use!
 Great :-)